 Learn How To Make Thai Green Curry

 Green curry is one of the most famous Thai foods, and it means green and sweet.
-First and foremost, green curry receives its name from the green color, which comes from green chilies.
-The Thai green curry is undoubtedly a unique curry of all since it gives the soup a light green color and incredible flavor, making it stand out from the rest of the curries.
+First and foremost, green curry receives its name from the green colour, which comes from green chillies.
+The Thai green curry is undoubtedly a unique curry of all since it gives the soup a light green colour and incredible flavour, making it stand out from the rest of the curries.
 When you take a cooking class, you will master the art of preparing green curry paste, which you can incorporate into your everyday diet to spice up various dishes if you want to experiment and spice up some different dishes or you can just use it when preparing your Green Curry.
 The whole process is pretty much straightforward, especially when you learn from an expert in Thai green curry paste like me ;p.

 The history of Thai Green Curry

 Green curry originates in Thailand and is made with Thai green curry paste.
 It was first mentioned in the early 1900s by Khun Ying Plien- a lady who did the first comprehensive cookbook of Thailand recipes.
-The green colour is obtained from green chilies, which were first introduced to Thailand by early Portuguese traders.
+The green colour is obtained from green chillies, which were first introduced to Thailand by early Portuguese traders.
 The green curry paste is usually less spicy compared to the red curry.
-However, it is creamier, salty and sweet giving it its unique flavor.
+However, it is creamier, salty and sweet giving it its unique flavour.

 Ingredients you will need if you are taking an online class